sdsc-hpc-training/webinars/basic_skills/getting_started/README.md

 [//]: # ( Comment2 )

 In this exercise, you must use your SDSC or XSEDE account to log onto the Comet cluster.
+To do this you need a comet account, and an application that can be used to connect to Comet using [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
 This exercise verifies that your account is working, that your laptop is properly configured, and that your Comet user environment is correctly setup.

 <a name="top">In this document, we will show you how to: